+Crepis intermedia.
 Crepis intermedia flowered and produced seed for the first time in 2015, the third year after fall planting in 2011.
 The uniform and short flowering of C. intermedia in 2016 allowed the seed from all plots to be harvested once.
 A single mechanical harvest is more efficient, but some of the seed could be immature because harvest needed to occur just before seed heads opened.
 In 2016, 77% of the seed harvested was mature and had a viability of 57%.
 The other 23% of the harvested seed was immature and had a viability of 5%.
-This suggests that the single harvest as conducted in this trial resulted in adequate seed quality.
+This suggests that a single harvest as conducted in this trial resulted in adequate seed quality.
+Crepis intermedia seed yields increased with increasing irrigation rate up to the highest rate of 8 inches in 2015.
+In 2016 and 2017, seed yields of C. intermedia did not respond to irrigation.
+Seed yields increased each year from 2015 to 2017 with highest seed yields of 349 lb/acre in 2017.